-Interest expense increased \$ million, or %, to \$ million in the six months ended June 30, 2019 from \$ million in the six months ended June 30, 2019, primarily as a result of .
+Interest expense increased \$1.5 million, or 26%, to \$7.4 million in the six months ended June 30, 2019 from \$5.9 million in the six months ended June 30, 2018, primarily as a result of a higher amount of indebtedness outstanding in the first half of 2019 compared to the same period in 2018.
+Borrowings and interest expense from our JPM Credit Facility is based on, among other things, the amount of eligible retail installment sale contracts.